solislemuslab/snaq-tutorial/lecture-notes/set-up.md

 git clone https://github.com/nstenz/TICR.git
 ```

+We will be using the [standard scripts](https://github.com/nstenz/TICR/tree/master/scripts) to run on a local machine or server, but note that there are SLURM scripts available [here](https://github.com/nstenz/TICR/tree/master/scripts-cluster).

 # Downloading data via git clone

 Whether you are in `/scratch` inside the Docker, or in a project directory `my-analysis`, you can clone this repository with the data: